Most Common Causes of Hydraulic Systems Failure

 The sources of system failures can be tricky to identify, but some hydraulic troubleshooting steps can help narrow down the options.
 So how do you troubleshoot a hydraulic system?
 Here are some of the fundamentals.

-• Check the seals: Look for evidence of any fluid leakage around your hydraulic system's seals, especially the shaft seal.
-Leakage can indicate worn-out or blown seals that can cause malfunctions with pumps, motors and control valves.
+- Check the seals: Look for evidence of any fluid leakage around your hydraulic system's seals.
+Leakage can indicate worn-out or blown seals that can cause malfunctions with pumps and control valves.

-• Check the filters: Ensure filters are clear of plugs and blockages.
-Common clogged hydraulic filter symptoms include sluggish operation and noisy operation.
+- Check the filters: Ensure filters are clear of plugs and blockages.
+Common clogged hydraulic filter symptoms include sluggish or noisy operation.

 How to Solve Common Hydraulic Problems